rizkihakimm/rizkinurhakim/README.md

 👋 Hi, I’m @rizkinurhakim you can call me Hakim.
-I am an Information systems student.
-For Your Information I'm a person who has an interest in programming and design.
+For Your Information I'm a student of Information systems and I'm a person who has an interest in programming and design.

 👀Current skills that I have, include :
 - Front-End Developer   -> HTML5, CSS3, JavaScript